Accidental Gods: Synopsis

 The first instance of deification that Subin analyzes is that of the Ethiopian emperor Haile Selassie.
 Residents of Jamaica had for some time been prophesizing the emergence of a Black deity from Ethiopia, the only nation in Africa that by that point had not been colonized.
-Jamaicans had become enraptured by a biography on Selassie that had appeared in an issue of National Geographic, exalting the emperor as the latest member of a lineage that went back to King Solomon and the Queen of Sheba, with Subin writing that "by the 1950s, men in Kingston were preaching with the Bible in one hand and a copy of National Geographic in the other".
+Jamaicans had become enraptured by a biography on Selassie that had appeared in an issue of National Geographic, exalting the emperor as the latest member of a lineage that went back to King Solomon and the Queen of Sheba.
+Subin writes that "by the 1950s, men in Kingston were preaching with the Bible in one hand and a copy of National Geographic in the other".
 Selassie's own attempts at dissuading his followers were unsuccessful; the Rastafarians (as they became known) concluded that since the Bible teaches "He that humbleth himself shall be exalted", then their god would naturally deny his own divinity.
 This deification of Selassie did ultimately benefit Jamaicans, Subin writes.
 Michael Manley, a politician who courted Rastafarian voters (and who carried a scepter given to him by Selassie), was elected by a wide margin to the office of prime minister in 1972.
 Manley eventually implemented numerous progressive policies and worked as a "democratizing force" in post-colonial Jamaica.

 Other 20th century acts of apotheosis that Subin covers include that of Prince Philip and General Douglas MacArthur.
 The former found himself the object of worship by inhabitants of the island of Tanna; in an example of "mutual mythmaking", the British government encouraged such adulation, even going so far as to send autographed portraits to the prince's acolytes.
-MacArthur, meanwhile, became revered in four separate nations during and following his World War II military campaigns, including in Japan even after he called for Emperor Hirohito to reject his own apotheosis.
-Subin points out the irony of such deification: "General MacArthur was American destruction incarnate, and he was four ways of imagining the earth renewed."
+MacArthur, meanwhile, became revered in four separate nations during and following his World War II military campaigns.
+One such location was Japan, despite MacArthur having previously called for Emperor Hirohito – who had also been deified by his subjects – to reject Hirohito's own apotheosis.
+Subin points out the irony of a military general being raised to divine status: "General MacArthur was American destruction incarnate, and he was four ways of imagining the earth renewed."